 Governance of the College

 The affairs of the college are conducted under constitutional government.
-How the faculty, students, and staff participate in governance is set forth in the faculty constitution, the community constitution, and the student body constitution.
+How the faculty, students, and staff participate in governance is set forth in the community constitution, the faculty constitution, and the student body constitution.

 Ultimate responsibility for the welfare of the college rests with its board of trustees and president.
 Educational policy is the responsibility of the faculty.
 An elected faculty Committee on Academic Policy and Planning (CAPP) makes recommendations about curricular change to the faculty and provides advice to the president about the college budget and faculty resources.
 A parallel Student Committee on Academic Policy and Planning (SCAPP) works with the CAPP.
 An elected faculty Committee on Advancement and Tenure (CAT) makes recommendations to the president about faculty personnel matters.
 Many faculty committees have student members, and students may also attend regular meetings of the faculty.
 The advice of students is sought, particularly in the evaluation of the faculty’s classroom performance.